Logan High School (Utah): Extra-curricular activities

 Any student that is a current sophomore or junior with a 3.0 GPA and no failing grades, is eligible to run for a Student Body Office.
 The offices that can be held are President (Seniors Only), Executive Vice-President (Seniors Only), Historian (Seniors Only), Academics VP (Juniors and Seniors), Activities and Clubs VP (Juniors and Seniors), Athletics VP (Juniors and Seniors), Publicity VP (Juniors and Seniors), Service VP (Juniors and Seniors), and the Student Outreach VP (Juniors and Seniors).
 Student Body Officer elections are held in March.
 The newly elected officers will then spend the remainder of the year planning for Beach Week, which is the second to last week of the school year.
-The Student Body Officers for the 2021-2022 school year are, President: Maizee Fryer, Executive Vice-President: Junsung Lee, Historian: Samuel Toledo, Academics VP: Andrew Decker, Activities and Clubs VP: Spencer Needham, Athletics VP: Trey Davidson, Publicity VP: Oakley Seamons, Service VP: Afton Murrary, and Student Outreach VP: Gracie Fife.
-Note: The parenthesis represents the grade requirement for that office.